blackboard/anthologydevdocs/docs/archive/b2/getting-started/api-documentation.md

-Blackboard also provides a "diff file" to detail the changes to the Building Blocks API and Web Services Specifications since the previous release of Blackboard Learn.
+Blackboard also provides a "diff file" to detail the changes to the Building Blocks API and Web Services Specifications since the previous release of Blackboard LMS.
 This navigable list of added, removed, and changed public APIs is an HTML package in Javadoc format.

 ## Tag Libraries